idokutela/thea/README.md

 // Imports: don't worry about these for now. import thea from 'thea';
 import mountOnNode from 'thea-mount';
-import connect from 'thea-wrapper-redux';

-import store from '<somewhere>'; // Suppose we have some redux store

 /*
  * Components are defined by rendering functions,